 Whether you’re a regional health nonprofit, a national advocacy organization, or a community foundation, the approach stays consistent: understand your mission first, then align your technology to support it.

-Scottship Solutions’ Nonprofit Technology Consulting Services
+What Nonprofit Technology Consulting Services Does Scottship Solutions Offer?

 Think of this section as a menu of services tailored for nonprofit teams, boards, and leadership.
-Not every organization needs everything—and that’s the point.
+Not every organization needs everything, and that’s the point.

 Each service is designed to be modular.
 You might start with a focused assessment and expand over time as budget and capacity allow.
 There’s no pressure to buy a massive implementation when a targeted intervention will solve your immediate problem.